BusyGrape/BusyGrape/README.md

 - Book
 - UI/UX

-### As a 3d modeler
+### As a 3D modeler

 - SketchUp & Layout
 - Blender

 ### As a film editor

-I use Final Cut X and Adobe Premiere
+I use Final Cut X and Adobe Premiere to edit videos from 5 min up to 1 hour I can make simple 2D animation

 ### Self-learn computer sciense